proficy/documentation/README.md

 * [Enhancement] Auto fetch sniper contract for Ultimate, Mempool, and Blockbot
 * [Enhancement] Updated Anti-Rug
 * [Bugfix] Prevent user from using not enough Gaslimit
-* [Bugfix] PinkSale URL is saved and form filled upon start
+* [Bugfix] PinkSale URL is saved and form filled upon start on Mempool and Blockbots
 ### v1.0.1 2021-11-11
 * [Bugfix] Whalebot sell percentage calculation
 ### v1.0.0 2021-11-10